 Start your day by heading to H&H Car Wash and Coffee Shop to get your car hand-washed while you enjoy a typical El Paso-style breakfast.
 With turquoise countertops and tables and bright red stools, this vintage diner hasn’t changed much since it opened in 1958.

+Don’t miss visiting a local vineyard while you are in the area.
 Sip wine at Zin Valley Vineyards where local musicians play tunes while visitors picnic on Sunday afternoons.
 El Paso’s first vineyards were actually planted nearly 400 years ago by Spanish Franciscan priests.

 Cool down in the El Paso Museum of History, which tells the border area’s rich, multinational and multicultural history.
 Don’t miss the DIGIE, a giant 3-D touch-sensitive TV screen filled with photographs and videos of the area’s past and present.